Smooth 2-Group Extensions and Symmetries of Bundle Gerbes: Application II: Anomalies in quantum field theory

 To define the fermionic Fock space $\mathcal{F}_A(\Ha)$ of the quantum field theory in the presence of a gauge field $A \in \mathscr{A}$, one has to pick a polarisation $\Ha=\Ha_+(A)\oplus \Ha_-(A)$.
 In general there are gauge fields $A\in \mathscr{A}$ for which the Dirac operator $\D_A$ has zero modes; for these fields there is no universal and natural way of choosing such a polarisation.
 Denote by $\mathscr{A}_0\subset \mathscr{A}\times \R$ the subset of pairs $(A,r)$ such that the real number $r$ is not contained in the spectrum of $\D_A$.
 To equip this space with a diffeology we use the discrete diffeology on $\R$.
 For every point $(A,r)\in \mathscr{A}_0$ we get a decomposition of the one-particle Hilbert space

 into the positive and negative eigenstates of the operator $\D_A-r\, 1_\Ha$.
 The corresponding Fock bundle $\Fa(\Ha)\to\Ascr_0$ has fibres

-It is shown in~\cite{CM96} that the corresponding projective Hilbert bundle descends to a bundle over $\mathscr{A}$, and hence it induces a bundle gerbe $\Ga$ on $\mathscr{A}$.
-Since $\Ascr$ is contractible, over $\Ascr$ the projective Hilbert bundle is trivial and hence is associated to a bundle of Hilbert spaces.
+It is shown in~\cite{CM96} that the corresponding projective Hilbert bundle descends to a bundle over $\mathscr{A}$, and hence it induces a bundle gerbe $\Ga$ on $\mathscr{A}$. {The bundle gerbe can be explicitly described in terms of determinant lines associated to families of Dirac operators, see~\cite[Section~5]{CM96} for details.} Since $\Ascr$ is contractible, over $\Ascr$ the projective Hilbert bundle is trivial and hence is associated to a bundle of Hilbert spaces.
 Again the action of $\mit\Gamma$ on $\Ascr$ lifts to an equivariant structure on $\Ga$.
 Therefore $\Ga$ as well as the projective Hilbert bundle descends to the orbit space $\Ascr/{\mit\Gamma}$.
 The Faddeev-Mickelsson-Shatashvili anomaly is the obstruction to the existence of a well-defined bundle of Hilbert spaces over $\Ascr/{\mit\Gamma}$, i.e.~to the existence of a trivialisation of the descended projective Hilbert bundle.
 Equivalently, the anomaly vanishes if and only if $\Ga$ descends to a trivial bundle gerbe on $\Ascr/{\mit\Gamma}$.
 This in turn is the case if and only if $\Ga$ is trivial as a \emph{$\mit\Gamma$-equivariant} bundle gerbe on $\Ascr$.

 From the general discussion above it follows that the obstruction to the equivariant triviality of $\Ga$ is a smooth higher 1-cocycle on $\mit\Gamma$ with values in $\HLBdl^\Ascr$.
 Because $\Ascr$ is contractible, there is an equivalence